KNX-IOT/knx-iot.github.io/_pages/knx_ipa.md

 ### Configuration Data

-The KNX devices need to be configured.
-For example, for sensor data points, the Management Client (MaC) needs to set up the following in the Group Object table:
+For sensor data points, the Management Client (MaC) needs to set up the following in the [Group Object table](gs_knx_config.md#group-object-table):

 - Which group address is being used to send the data
-- Which multicast address is being used to communicate
+- The href, which identifies a data point
-- Whether the device is allowed to send the message
+- Whether the device is allowed to send the message (cflags, e.g. "t")
-- The data point is identified by the MaC by its url

 For the actuator data points, the Management Client (MaC) needs to set up:

 - Which group address is being used for receiving the data
-- Which multicast address is being used to communicate
+- The href, which identifies a data point
-- Whether the data is to be interpreted (acted upon) by the device
+- Whether the data is to be interpreted (acted upon) by the device (cflags, e.g. "w")
-- The data point is identified by the MaC by its url

 ### IPv6